BerkeleyLab/upcxx/INSTALL.md

     it is recommended to `module unload xalt` to avoid a large volume of verbose linker output in this configuration.
 Mixing with OpenMP in this configuration is not currently supported.  (smp and aries conduits).

+* NOT officially supported:
+    - Apple macOS/aarch64 (aka "Apple M1" and "Apple Silicon")
+      Initial testing on this platform with both Xcode and Free Software Foundation g++ show functionally complete and correct operation.
+      Nothing platform-specific has been implemented for the mix of "performance" and "efficiency" cores, meaning performance could be highly variable.
+      At this time we consider it premature to list this platform as "supported", and the `configure` script will issue a warning.
+    - Vendor-specific `clang++` or `g++` variants.
+      At least Arm Ltd., Intel and AMD provide compilers based on their own modifications to Clang/LLVM.
+Similarly, at least Arm Ltd. and IBM provide forks of `g++`.
+      To the best of our limited current knowledge, these all behave as their respective "upstream" compilers, with no additional compiler-specific issues.
+      At this time we do not consider these compilers to be officially supported due to insufficient periodic automated testing.
+      The presence or absence of a warning from `configure` varies.
+    - NVIDIA HPC SDK compilers (aka PGI 20.7 and newer)
+      The NVIDIA-branded host compilers (`pgc++` or `nvc++`) are NOT currently supported due to critical bugs.
+      This refers to the host compilers previously branded as PGI, and should not be confused with `nvcc`, the CUDA compiler driver.

 ### Miscellaneous software requirements: